guettli/passive-protocol-of-thoughts/README.md

 It is likely that you get a thought like "Oh, I forget xyz.
 I need to this now".
 Then please keep on sitting.
 Just highlight this note somehow.
 This way you can do this important thing after the passive protocol of thoughts is finished.

-During this method I often thing about things which I want to do in the next days.
+During this method I often think about things which I want to do in the next days.
 If there is something which is related to my work, then I write myself a mail to my address at work.
 If there is something I want to do in my sparetime, then I write myself to my personal email address.
-This is abit tricky.
+This is a bit tricky.
+The digital device could create unwanted input.
 Don't get lost read messages.
 Just write the message, and then stop.
 Close your eyes again and watch your breath.

 I meditate a bit in the age of 17.
 When I was 35 I started to practice Yoga daily.
 When I was 40 I started to write a diary.